mAndreaPoli/ft_chatbot/README.md

 ## Limitations and Precautions

 - The application is designed for internal and prototype use.
-- Responses are limited to information present in the uploaded documents.
+- Responses are limited to information present in the uploaded documents and indexed websites.
-- Processing very large documents may require significant resources.
+- Processing very large documents or websites may require significant resources.
 - Document confidentiality depends on securing the hosting server.
+- Website indexing respects common crawling etiquette with rate limiting.

+## Usage Guide

+### Document Upload
+1. Click the paper clip icon in the message input area
+2. Select PDF or TXT files to upload
+3. Click "Process now" to begin document analysis
+4. Wait for processing to complete before asking questions

+### Website Indexing
+1. Click "Index a website" in the sidebar
+2. Enter the website URL to crawl
+3. Set the maximum number of pages to index (default: 50)
+4. Click "Index" to start the crawling process
+5. Wait for the process to complete before asking questions about the website content

 ## License